rs1myers/hugotufte2/content/articles/thomas_nagel/index.md

 > "To argue, as I will, that there is a lot \[the reductive materialist
 > conception\] can't explain is not to offer an alternative.
 But the
 > recognition of those limits is a precondition for looking for
 > alternatives, or at least being open to their possibility."{{< sidenote >}}Mind & Cosmos, p.
-12{{< /sidenote >}} And a
+12{{< /sidenote >}}

-> recognition of those limits can open doors to perspectives that we may
-> prove to be far more fruitful in describing realities.
-Specifically,
-> Nagel advocates a perspective along the lines of a "tertium
-> quid,"something indeterminate between two other things--- in this case
-> materialism and theism.
+Recognizing those limits can open doors to perspectives that may prove to be far more fruitful in describing realities.
+Specifically, Nagel advocates a perspective along the lines of a *tertium quid,* something indeterminate between two other things--- in this case materialism and theism.

-Nagel has had such a new world view in his sights for decades, and in *Mind and Cosmos* makes a compelling case that not only do we not understand the true nature of reality, we may not currently possess the basic stuff required to even begin comprehending it.
+Nagel has had such a new world view in his sights for decades, and in *Mi nd and Cosmos* makes a compelling case that not only do we not understand the true nature of reality, we may not currently possess the basic stuff required to even begin comprehending it.
 Nagel's essay is remarkably tight for covering the ground he does, and excerpts cannot do